Shock bowel and liver laceration

 Subtle wedge-shaped perfusion defect in the right renal upper pole, consistent with segmental renal artery dissection.

-Loops of thickened hyperaemic small bowel, most likely secondary to "shock bowel" (due to hypovolaemia).
+Loops of thickened hyperemic small bowel, most likely secondary to "shock bowel" (due to hypovolemia).

 Distended bladder.
 Moderate free pelvic and paracolic gutter fluid.